nocoo/infoviz/README.md

         // 13.
 RadialChart
         'radialchart': {
-            'size-factor': 0.9,                 // size factor, 0.9 means using 90% area to draw the chart 'bar-width': 15,                    // radial bar width, in angle. set to undefined to use auto value 'bar-border-width': 1,              // border thickness of radial bars 'bar-min-height': 15,               // min bar height
+            'size-factor': 0.9,                 // size factor, 0.9 means using 90% area to draw the chart 'bar-width': undefined,             // radial bar width, in angle. set to undefined to use auto value 'bar-border-width': 1,              // border thickness of radial bars 'bar-min-height': 15,               // min bar height
             'hole-radius': 50,                  // hole radius